- When was the school founded?

 - Are uniforms required?

 Days that a student is at Cornerstone are referred to as on-campus days.
 Off-campus days are what we call the days when the students do their work at home.
 It is important that the student understands that ALL days are school days; it is just that the school work is being done at a different location.

 It depends on the age of your student, the classes they take, and your family.
 Obviously, the younger the student, the more involved the parent will be on off-campus days.
 As your student grows older, we expect to see a more independent learner.
 As students enter secondary (grades 7-12), the parent moves more into the role of encourager and accountability partner, helping prepare their student for college.

 As a general rule, an hour of work at home is assigned for each hour of class at school.
 However, variables such as student ability, work ethic, variety of assignments, and honors vs. standard courses will impact this standard.
 Elementary students can expect to spend about one hour of work at home for each hour of class at school for all academic subjects.
 Beginning in middle school, students may have weekend math homework.
 Beginning in high school, students may have weekend math and English homework.
 Beginning their junior year, students may have weekend homework in all subjects.

 No!
 We are a fully accredited school.
-We are accredited by AdvancED and certified by NAUMS.
+We are accredited by Cognia (formerly known as AdvancED) and certified by NAUMS.
 Our model is a unique, college-simulated program integrating professional instruction of highly qualified instructors and independent study.
 Cornerstone is also an ACSI member.
 Because of our alternative education model and university schedule, many homeschooling families do use us as a resource, and we are happy they are able to do so.

 Our schedule closely follows the Cobb County calendar, with a week off in the fall, a week at Thanksgiving, two weeks at Christmas, a week in February, a week for spring break, and then we end one week earlier than Cobb County.
 You can view our full calendar here.